Bydgoszcz Cathedral: Relics

 In the 15th century, relics, displayed for public viewing, rested in six silver crosses gilded with pearls and precious stones.
 The 18th-century relic collection included the remains of nine saints: St. Andrew the Apostle, St Castulus, St Felicitas of Rome, St. Boniface and St. Urban – early Christian martyrs, St. Cecilia and St. Catherine of Alexandria – Virgins and Early Christian martyrs, St. Adalbert and St. Nicholas – bishops and patrons of the church.
-This collection was lost in the 19th century when reliquaries were destroyed with.
+This collection was lost in the 19th century when the reliquaries were destroyed.